xdit-project/xDiT/README.md

 1. Install yunchang for sequence parallel.

-Install yunchang from [feifeibear/long-context-attention](https://github.com/feifeibear/long-context-attention). lease note that it has a dependency on flash attention and specific GPU model requirements.
+Install yunchang from [feifeibear/long-context-attention](https://github.com/feifeibear/long-context-attention).
+Please note that it has a dependency on flash attention and specific GPU model requirements.
 We recommend installing yunchang from the source code rather than using `pip install yunchang==0.2.0`.

 2. Install xDiT